amuttsch/go-idasen/README.md

     import "github.com/amuttsch/go-idasen/idasen"

 Except for desk discovery you should always defer `idasen.Close()` to clean up and disconnect the bluetooth connection.
+If you don't exit your program and want to establish a new connection (e.g. in a server context), use `idasen.Disonnect()` instead.

 #### Discover a desk